 4. Project Requirements

-Services: What all services do you require?
+Services: What services do you require?
 Consulting, Development, Design and User experience, Quality assurance and testing, maintenance of the existing app or all of them?

 Platforms and Devices: Define the platform on which the solution has to be built? iOS, Android, Blackberry, Windows, any other or all platforms?
 For what all devices the solution has to be developed?

 Backend: Do you own any existing systems such as CMS or web services?
-If yes, explain them.
+If yes, explain to them.
 Does the existing system have any available APIs & documentation?
 Let the agency know if there is a need for them to develop web services or APIs?

 Additional details: The more information you provide about the project, the more precise the time and budget estimation will be.

 Although the budget is the most confidential matter, we would highly recommend you to be open regarding the budget.
 The budget range may vary significantly influenced by the complexity of the project and the expertise of the contractor.
 So, discuss the budget taking into consideration all the aspects.